caschkerke/DA-Video-Game-Sales-and-Performance/README.md

 Project was completed by Nathanuel Martin, Benjamin Pitman, and Cade Schkerke.

-Our goal with this project was to take existing sales data for global video game releases, steam releases, and to compare them along with current player count when applicable.
+Our goal with this project was to create a relational database for general Video Game stats and Steam specific game stats.
+We used existing sales data for global video game releases, steam releases, and compared them along with current (Steam) player count when applicable.

 EXTRACT: First the following 2 data sources are loaded and 1 Api data
 <ul>